CyrenArkade/mothball/README.md

 Positional arguments are defined by their positions to one another.
 Keyworded arguments are given by `argument`​`=`​`value`.

 Most movement functions have the positonal args `duration, rotation`, which default to 1 and the player's default rotation, respectively.
-Many functions include default values for arguments like mov_mult that can be overriden to provide custom behavior.
+Many functions include default values for arguments like inertia that can be overriden to provide custom behavior.

 | Argument  | Alias(es) | Effect                                     |
 |-----------|-----------|--------------------------------------------|